Kizyow/bridge-game/README.md

 # bridge-game
-A mini-game Bridge for the HypeMC server
+A mini-game Bridge for the Elarya server